 I’m a creativity, meditation, and mindfulness coach helping media and technology professionals find happiness, flow, and meaning in their lives and work.

-As director of design research at The New York Times, I help launch new digital products that improve people’s lives.
-As a coach, I use the same skill to help individuals find ways to improve their own lives.
+As a director of design research at The New York Times, I help launch new digital products that improve people’s lives.
+As a coach, I use many of the same skills to help individuals find ways to improve their own lives.

 I’ve worked in digital innovation for many years, including at IDEO in San Francisco.
 I’m also a painter, a poet and a parent.

 Coaching is a natural extension of my work as a design researcher.
 All the skills that I’ve developed while applying insights to developing new products designed to improve people’s lives also help me guide individuals to uncover their own insights in hopes of improving their own lives.